Consultant, Advisor, Speaker

 In addition, I participated in several workshops at the NTL Institute for Applied Behavioral Science.

 Starting in 1991, I studied and worked extensively with Jerry Weinberg.
 In 1999, I participated in Jean McLendon’s Year-long program exploring the Satir Growth Model.

 In 2000, I was one of the original founders of the AYE Conference.
 This ground breaking conference had no powerpoint, and no lectures.
 All our sessions were half-day experiential explorations of topics related to working effectively in software organizations.

 In 2002 Norm Kerth, Diana Larsen, and I started the Retrospective Facilitator’s Gathering (RFG).
 RFG used Open Space Technology as an organizing principle.
-Our format was the inspiration behind the unconference model used at Coach Camps.
+Our format was the inspiration behind the unconference model used at Coach Camps and many other conferences.